ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter38.md

 Puzzled, Wèi WúXiàn opened the volume and began to turn the pages.
 As he kept on skimming through the volume, Wèi WúXiàn became more and more astonished; it was a collection of his own manuscripts on demonic power methods.

-“Lán Zhàn, this is—” Overly dumbfounded, Wèi WúXiàn was not able to finish his sentence.
+“Lán Zhàn, this is—” Wèi WúXiàn was dumbfounded that he couldn't finish his sentence.
 He had never been diligent in writing a book.
 He always scribbled his work randomly.

 However, unknown to him, Lán WàngJī had progressively gathered his random scribbles into a compilation.